Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Why is the Honolulu Museum of Art Important?

-HoMA also works with schools and teachers to preserve and support art education in schools across the state, and ensure children from all backgrounds get to experience the transformative power of creativity.
+HoMA also works with schools and teachers to preserve and support art education in schools across the state and ensure children from all backgrounds get to experience the transformative power of creativity.

-We are committed to serving and being a part of this community as a place to learn, be inspired, and connect to the world.
+The Museum of Modern Art Honolulu is committed to serving and being a part of this community as a place to learn, be inspired, and connect to the world.

 Why should Tourists Visit the Honolulu Museum of Art on their Oahu vacation?

-For over 90 years, the Honolulu Museum of Art has served as a very special gathering place for our community to celebrate the amazing things that can happen when art, history, culture and education all converge in one place.
+For over 90 years, the Honolulu Museum of Art has served as a very special gathering place for our community to celebrate the amazing things that can happen when art, history, culture, and education all converge in one place.

 As an encyclopedic museum hosting some of the most fascinating art on Earth, our collection holds more than 50,000 pieces from all corners of the globe, from ancient artifacts to contemporary works, and representing all major cultures of the world.